Overview

 ### Qwen 2.5 32B with lookahead decoding

-Qwen 2.5 32B with *speculative decoding* for faster inference.
-Read more on [lookahead decoding here](/engines/engine-builder-llm/lookahead-decoding)
+Qwen 2.5 32B with speculative decoding for faster inference.
+See [Lookahead decoding](/engines/engine-builder-llm/lookahead-decoding) for the full configuration reference.

 ```yaml theme={"system"}